bthompSSM/github-guide/docs/git-basics/basic-git-workflow.md

 This will create a new commit with the changes you have staged.
 The commit message is a short description of the changes you made.
 It's important to write a meaningful commit message so that you can easily understand the changes you made later.
-See [Writing good commit messages](./writing-good-commit-messages.md) for more information.
+See [writing good commit messages](https://www.conventionalcommits.org/en/v1.0.0/#summary) for more information.

 ## Pushing changes to the remote repository